 Neo-prohibitionists of today also argue that beginning to drink at an early age leads to later alcohol abuse.
 There is no evidence of rampant alcohol abuse among the above groups.
 In fact they have unusually low rates of alcohol abuse.

 The average at which drinking begins around the world is 12.
 Those who begin drinking earlier than their peers often have more alcohol problems.
 But that’s largely because they have certain personalities.
 They’re more likely to be thrill-seekers and be highly impulsive.
 They’re more likely to drive fast, gamble, have unprotected sex, and so on.

 In short it is not bad but good and healthful.
 And drinking does not typically result in problem behavior.
 And moderate drinking is clearly not a forerunner of inebriation.
 To the contrary, the vast majority of drinkers enjoy the benefits of alcohol and never become problem drinkers.

 People become responsible by being properly taught, given responsibility, and then held accountable for their actions.
-We don’t tell young people to “just say no” to driving, fail to teach them to drive, and then on their 18th birthday give them drivers licenses and turn them loose on the road.
-But this is the logic we follow for beverage alcohol because neo-prohibitionism underlies our alcohol policy.
+We don’t tell young people to “just say no” to driving.
+Fail to teach them to drive.
+Then on their 18th birthday give them drivers licenses and turn them loose on the road.
+But this is the logic we follow for beverage alcohol.
+That’s because neo-prohibitionism underlies our alcohol policy.

 We should base our alcohol policy on science rather than ideology.

 - Drinking Age Issue: Minimum Legal Drinking Age Debate.